mahdilotfi167/nsproxy/README.md

 # NSProxy
 ![Build Release Status](https://github.com/mahdilotfi167/nsproxy/actions/workflows/ci.build.release.yml/badge.svg)
-Nowadays, due to the huge increase in websites and people’s use of them, from a point-of-view of a network engineer, a Huge number of domains need to be resolved by DNS servers.
-As an interesting fact, a typical home connected to the internet makes ~10k  DNS queries per day!
+Nowadays, with the significant increase in websites and people's usage of them, DNS servers have to handle a huge number of domain resolution requests.
+It is interesting to note that a typical home connected to the internet generates around 10,000 DNS queries per day!

-DNS proxy forwards DNS requests and replies between DNS clients and DNS servers.
+DNS proxy acts as an intermediary between DNS clients and DNS servers, forwarding DNS requests and replies.
 ![proxy.png](docs/proxy.png)

 ## Installation
-### Run using docker (recommended)
+### Run using Docker (recommended)
-- (Optional) Create config file `config.json` with the appropriate config values
+- (Optional) Create a config file named `config.json` with the appropriate configuration values.
-- Run a container using the following command (Change options as desired)
+- Run a container using the following command (Modify the options as needed):
-` docker run -d -p 1053:53/udp --name=mynsproxy -v ./config.json:/etc/nsproxy.json mahdilotfi/nsproxy:latest`
+`docker run -d -p 1053:53/udp --name=mynsproxy -v ./config.json:/etc/nsproxy.json mahdilotfi/nsproxy:latest`

-### Docker compose (persistent cache)
+### Docker Compose (persistent cache)
-- (Optional) Edit file `config.json` with the appropriate values
+- (Optional) Edit the file `config.json` with the desired values.
-- Run required containers using `docker compose up -f docker-compose.yml up -d`
+- Run the required containers using the command:
+`docker-compose -f docker-compose.yml up -d`

 ### Install from source
-- Run `sudo make install` to build and install the project
+- Execute `sudo make install` to build and install the project.
-- Run `sudo systemctl start nsproxy` to start the server
+- Start the server by running `sudo systemctl start nsproxy`.

 #### Uninstallation
-- Run `sudo make uninstall` to stop and remove installed files
+- To stop the server and remove the installed files, run `sudo make uninstall`.

 ## Configuration
 You can override the following configurations in the `/etc/nsproxy.json` file.